HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 Voltage is always measured between two points.
 When we say a car battery is 12V, we mean there's a 12V difference between its positive and negative terminals.

-**Current** is like the amount of water flowing through the pipes.
+**Current** ($I$) is like the amount of water flowing through the pipes.
 It's the actual flow of electrons through a conductor.
 We measure current in amperes, or amps (A).
 In amateur radio, you might deal with:

 - Milliamps (mA) in low-power circuits
 - A few amps powering a mobile transceiver
 - 15-20 amps for a high-power HF amplifier

-**Resistance** is like the friction in the pipes that opposes the flow of water.
+**Resistance** ($R$) is like the friction in the pipes that opposes the flow of water.
 In electrical terms, it's the opposition to the flow of current.
 We measure resistance in ohms ($\Omega$).
 Resistance is crucial in radio circuits:

 - Low resistance in antenna connections for efficient signal transfer
 - High resistance in dummy loads to safely absorb transmitter power
 - Specific resistances in filter circuits to shape frequency response

 These three quantities are intimately related through Ohm's Law, which is explained in more detail in [Section 1.3]({{< pageref "section13" >}} "Section 1.3").

+When you see formulas involving electricity, you'll often see E (or V) for voltage, I for current, and R for resistance.
+Don't worry if you're not comfortable with math - we'll walk you through it step by step when we need to use these.

+#### Frequency {#12frequency}

+In amateur radio, we often deal with alternating currents (AC) that change direction many times per second. **Frequency** describes how many times per second an alternating current completes a full cycle.
+We measure frequency in Hertz (Hz), where 1 Hz equals one cycle per second.

+For example:
+- Power from your wall outlet alternates at 60 Hz (60 times per second)
+- AM radio stations broadcast at frequencies around 1000 kHz (1,000,000 cycles per second)
+- FM radio and many amateur bands use frequencies in the MHz range (millions of cycles per second)

+Understanding frequency is crucial in amateur radio, as it determines which bands we can use and how our signals propagate.
+We'll discuss it in a lot more detail later on.

 #### Power